Eric Sorensen (politician): Early life and career

 Sorensen began his career as a meteorologist at KTRE, the ABC affiliate in Lufkin, Texas, from 1999 to 2000 before moving to Tyler, Texas, where he was the morning meteorologist for East Texas News Daybreak, which aired on both KLTV and KTRE-TV.
 He worked as chief meteorologist for WREX, Rockford's NBC affiliate, from 2003 to 2014, before becoming the senior meteorologist for WQAD, the ABC affiliate of Moline, Illinois.
 Sorensen became a fellow of the Society for Environmental Journalists in 2018.

-He retired from television in 2021.
-Sorensen took a job in communications for UnityPoint Health before announcing his run for Congress.
+Sorensen retired from television in 2021.
+Afterwards, he took a job in communications for UnityPoint Health before announcing his run for Congress.